 The system was opened in February 1898, when the chairman of the MMBW, Mr Fitzgibbon, proudly stated, it 'was not a question of how much the scheme was going to cost, but how much it was going to save in the lives of the citizens'.

-For more information on the key concept of significance refer to page XX of 'The history toolkit'.
+For more information on the key concept of significance refer to section HT.1 of 'The historian's toolkit'.

-Source 5 An engraving showing works on the new sewerage scheme for Melbourne, 1892
+Source 5.67 An engraving showing works on the new sewerage scheme for Melbourne, 1892